pd

 na_action (str, optional) – Can take the value “ignore” or

-, defaulting to the latter.
-Will be passed to the seriesmap
+None, defaulting to the latter.
+Will be passed to the seriesmapmethod along with transform.

 - __call__(df)[source]